savannah345/group_website/_pages/publications.md

 # Selected Publications

- For citation data and an up to date list of all publications, please see [Google Scholar](https://scholar.google.com/citations?sortby=pubdate&user=M9aKXDwAAAAJ).
+ For citation data and an up to date list of all publications, please see Jon Goodall's [Google Scholar Profile](https://scholar.google.com/citations?sortby=pubdate&user=M9aKXDwAAAAJ).
+If final papers are published in a journal without open access, the preprint manuscript (the version of the manuscript before final edits and typesetting were completed) is provided in accordance with the copyright license from the journal.

 <!--
 ## Highlights